avantrec/soco-cli/PYPI_README.md

 SoCo-CLI can be imported as a streamlined, high-level **API** library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library, simplifying the use of SoCo.

 SoCo-CLI can also run as a simple **HTTP API server**, providing access to a huge range of actions via simple HTTP requests.
-(Note that using this functionality requires Python 3.6 or above.)
+(Requires Python 3.6 or above.)

 ## Supported Environments